HARMED FROM USING A JUUL?

 If you or a loved one were harmed by using a Juul e-cigarette, you should contact the Juul claims attorneys at Handler, Henning & Rosenberg LLC as soon as possible.
 As one of the oldest and most well-equipped product liability firms in the state, HHR has the resources to hold large companies like Juul accountable for their product manufacturing and marketing practices.
 Since 1922, our firm has won tens of millions of dollars in verdicts and settlements to help the injured rebuild their lives after being harmed by negligence.
 We help clients obtain the compensation they deserve while preventing other people from getting harmed in the future.
 To learn your options, speak with us today.

 Call (888) 498-3023 today for a free case evaluation!
-Our team of Juul lawyers is ready to help you.
+Our Juul lawsuit attorneys are ready to help you.

 Medical professionals are concerned about the high nicotine concentration contained in these e-cigarettes.
 Nicotine is highly addictive and toxic to fetuses; it is also known to impair lung and brain development during adolescence.
 There is increased risk to using Juuls because of the volume of nicotine in them compared to other e-cigarettes.
 According to the National Center for Health Research, the e-liquid in Juul is five percent nicotine by volume—twice the concentration of nicotine in similar devices.
 This nicotine concentration makes using a Juul nearly as addictive as cocaine and more addictive than alcohol.
 Although Juuls presents similar dangers as many other products in the cigarette market, Juul failed to warn its customers of the risks of nicotine consumption.
 Juul Lab is required to provide customers with a warning and information about the contents of their product and its potentially permanent effects.
 Considering a large segment of the Juul user base includes minors, failure to warn could have decades-long consequences.